ofajardo/pyreadr/README.md

 * As explained before, although atomic vectors can also be directly read, as librdata does not give the information of the type of object it parsed everything is translated to a pandas data frame.

+* R Date objects are read as integers (number of days since Jan 1st 1970).
+As librdata does not give back attributes such as class (type of object) we cannot convert them automatically to a python datetime.

 * POSIXct and POSIXlt objects in R are stored internally as UTC timestamps and may have in addition time zone information. librdata does not return time zone information and